-The S1G AP shall indicate the presence of group addressed BUs corresponding to a multicast AID in the TIM included in the S1G Beacon frame that is sent every multicast listen interval.
-The S1G STA that has negotiated multicast AID operation shall wake up every multicast listen interval to receive the S1G Beacon frame.
+An S1G AP that has negotiated a multicast AID shall indicate the presence of group addressed BUs corresponding to the multicast AID in the TIM included in the S1G Beacon frame that is sent every multicast listen interval.
+An S1G STA that has negotiated a multicast AID shall wake up every multicast listen interval that corresponds to the multicast AID to receive the S1G Beacon frame.

 10.1.4.3.4c Active scanning using Short Probe Response